 - 1 Tablespoon + 1 Teaspoon (10 gr) of White Sesame Seeds

 For the filling

-For the base, place the hazelnuts, brown rice puffs, pinch of sea salt and shredded coconut into a food processor and blend until rough crumb texture.
-Add the medjool dates, pits removed, and blend until the mixture starts to stick together.
-You can check this by taking a small amount of the mixture and pressing it together between your fingers.
-Finally, add the sesame seeds and briefly blend just until they start to stick to the base mixture.
+- Add the medjool dates, pits removed, and blend until the mixture starts to stick together.
+You can check this by taking a small amount of the mixture and pressing it together between your fingers

-For the filling, place the dark chocolate into a heat proof bowl, then place the coconut milk into a small pot and cook on low, medium heat until it starts to boil.
-Pour the coconut milk onto the chocolate, add the tahini, and wait a minute before stirring, then stir well until smooth.
+- Place the dark chocolate into a heat proof bowl, then place the coconut milk into a small pot and cook on low, medium heat until it starts to boil

 These chocolate black sesame tarts will keep in the fridge for up to 5 days, if you haven’t devoured them beforehand.